aaonline-ca/algoBox/README.md

     - need to get approval from the user before calling any other APIs
     - opens up a popup where user can see who is requesting the approval access
     - if the user is not logged into the extension, it'll show a login popup first
-    - once a website is approved, the approval will persists across that browser session (until the browser is closed).
-Within a session, if the website calls approve the next time (after its approved before), the new request is automatically approved.
+    - once a website is approved, the approval will persists across that browser session (until the browser is closed)
+    - Within a session, if the website calls approve the next time (after its approved before), the new request is automatically approved.

 ```js
 await algoBox.approve();